smorap/smorap/README.md

 <h4 align="center"> I like videogames :joystick:, cars :red_car: and PC stuff :desktop_computer: </h4>

 I'am a 25 years old guy that just got his degree in Electronics Engineer.
 I really like cars a my dream car is a 350z, i hope one day i can get one in great conditions.
-I know it is kinda cheap and easy to get one right know, so lets hope when i could afford its price stays the same as today.
+I know is kinda cheap and easy to get one right know, so lets hope when i could afford its price stays the same as today.
 Obviously i'm talking about outside Colombia, because this is Latam so... :pray:.